sjd69/Applied_Cryptography/phase4-init/src/reports/writeup.md

 # T5: Message Reorder, Replay or Modification

-## Ideas
-* Using AES with CBC mode: this prevents an adversary from generating a code book.
-This with the addtion of timestamps will protect from replay and reordering attacks.
-* We can add on a timestamp to messages before encryption with symmetric key and not accept messages later than some certain threshold.
-This will prevent replay and reorder.
-If the timestamps of messages are not in chronological order, the connection will be terminated.
-If the timestamp of a message is not within the threshold, the connection will be terminated.
-* Session keys make replay attacks beyond one session invalid.
-* Modification of an encrypted message will render the decrypted message useless.
-When a message is unable to be decrypted/not decrypted to a valid command, the connection will be terminated.
+After connecting to and properly authenticating a group or file server, the messages passed between the client and server are subject to being reordered, saved for a replay attack or modified by an active adversary.
+Modifying messages can affect the integrity and avaliability of data stored on the server or recieved by the user.
+An adversary that may insert communications, for example delete a file from a server, can disrupt data avaliablility.
+Inserting fake communications can also copromise data integrity as malicious files may be placed onto the server or sent to the user.
+Reordering communications can also compromise data avaliablility and integrity.
+For example, a user wishes to download a file and then delete the file from a server.
+Reordering these messages deletes the file before the user can access it.

+To protect against **T4** in the previous phase of this project, our file sharing system uses a unique secret session key to encrypt communications between a server and a client.
+This mechanism offers protection against passive adversary, and protection from replay attacks between sessions.
+Our current implementation does not protect against an active attacker that can insert, reorder, replay or modify messages within a session.
+To offer protection against this stronger attack, we utilize timestamping in addition to the previously implemented session key.

 ### Mechanism
+Our file sharing system utilizes a 128 bit AES (CBC mode) session key from the previous phase.
+The use of a session key makes replay attacks outside of that session useless, as a key is only valid for a single session between one user and one server for one connection.
+The use of CBC mode, as opposed to ECB mode, prevents an adversary from generating a code book to use for a replay attack within a session as CBC mode creates message dependence of cipher text.

+The addition of timestamps to messages will further protect against replay and reordering attacks.
+Each communication will be timestamped with the time that the message is sent before encryption with the session key.
+When a party recieves a communication, the message will be decrypted and the timestamp will be validataed against some reasonable threshold of three minutes.
+If the timestamp does not fall within this threshold, we consider the message a replay attack and will terminate the connection.
+Time stamps also protect against reordering.
+If the timestamp of messages is recieved out of chronological order, we assume a reordering attack and terminate the connection.

+Encryption with our session key alerts of message modification.
+Since all messages are encrypted with a session key, a modification of this message will render the decrypted message useless.
+When a message is unable to be decrypted (or fully decrypted), or is not decrypted to a valid command, message modification is assumed and the connection will be terminated.

 ### Justification
+We utilize CBC as the mode of operation as CBC provides message dependence for generating cipher text unlike ECB mode, which is subject to code book attacks.
+Timestamps will be unique to each message and will be easily verifiable by both the client and the server.
+We consider the threshold of three minutes to be sufficient to prevent replay attacks without accidentally dirsupting normal useage of the file sharing system.

 ### Diagram(s)